Suspenseful Allied Has the Look of a Classic

 NOT RECOMMENDED FOR: Those who prefer not to see sex scenes or violence (parents should take the R rating seriously); stressed-out souls who aren't up for a couple hours of suspense.

-Allied, directed by Robert Zemeckis, opens in theaters Novembe 23, 2016.
+Allied, directed by Robert Zemeckis, opened in theaters November 23, 2016; available for home viewing February 28, 2017.
 It runs 124 minutes and stars Brad Pitt, Marion Cotillard, Lizzy Caplan, Jared Harris and Matthew Goode.
 Watch the trailer for Allied here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).